-The growth of ETSU Health over the past decade has been driven by four key strategies: first, expansion of the clinical enterprise in both size and scope; second, increased collaboration within inter-professional education with participation among all colleges at ETSU; third, diversification of the research portfolio; and finally, adding academic programming that aligns with ETSU's mission and meets the needs of people in rural Appalachia.
+The growth of ETSU Health over the past decade has been driven by four key strategies.
+First, expansion of the clinical enterprise in both size and scope.
+Second, increased collaboration within inter-professional education with participation among all colleges at ETSU.
+Third, diversification of the research portfolio.
+Finally, adding academic programming that aligns with ETSU's mission and meets the needs of people in rural Appalachia.

 A key strategy for ETSU Health has been to expand its clinical services that include deliberate, collaborative approaches for existing services to provide more comprehensive care to patients and clients.
-For example, ETSU has integrated substance use disorder services under a single umbrella.
-Building on the integration that currently exists in providing care for substance use disorders and drawing on expertise and participation from additional collaborators, including early childhood education, social work, psychology, public health, nursing, physical therapy, occupational therapy, speech therapy, nutrition, exercise science and kinesiology, criminal justice, and Quillen College of Medicine residency programs, ETSU is a recognized leader in treating substance abuse.
+For example, integrating substance use disorder services under a single umbrella.
+Building on the integration that currently exists in providing care for substance use disorders and drawing on expertise and participation from additional collaborators including Early Childhood Education, Social Work, Psychology, Public Health, Nursing, Physical Therapy, Occupational Therapy, Speech Therapy, Nutrition, Exercise Science and Kinesiology, Criminal Justice, and College of Medicine Residency Programs, ETSU is a recognized leader in treating substance abuse.
 Leveraging the university's expertise in addiction science, ETSU created a recovery community for students.
 As the complex needs of students increase in this area, the university has developed an embedded program to serve students with addiction.
 Additionally, ETSU Health's partnership with Ballad Health allowed for collaborative approaches to offer additional clinical service locations and options for patients.
 These offerings have combined to improve the health of the region, as demonstrated through improved rankings on childhood obesity, less tobacco consumption, improved childhood outcomes, and a longer life expectancy.

-With the success of Bishop Hall, ETSU's Interprofessional Education and Research Center, as a model of collaboration among the colleges of Medicine, Nursing, Pharmacy, Public Health, and Clinical and Rehabilitative Health Sciences, ETSU has established additional partnerships that create physical spaces that bridge across historical university and professional boundaries and offer new opportunities in meeting the university mission.
-For example, ETSU has a child care facility with interprofessional learning and research components with participation from early childhood, pediatrics, social work, psychology, speech language pathology, and nursing.
-Partnership with other community entities, for example Ballad Health's child care facility close to Johnson City Medical Center, provide cooperative opportunities for this work.
+With the success of Bishop Hall as a model of collaboration among the colleges of medicine, nursing, pharmacy, public health, and clinical and rehabilitative health sciences, ETSU has established additional partnerships that create physical spaces that bridge across historical university and professional boundaries and offer new opportunities in meeting the university mission.
+For example, ETSU has a childcare facility with inter-professional learning and research components with participation from early childhood, pediatrics, social work, psychology, speech language pathology, and nursing.
+Partnership with other community entities, for example Ballad Health's childcare facility close to Johnson City Medical Center, provide cooperative opportunities for this work.
 This collaboration has led to the development of innovative programs over the past decade that meet community needs and demonstrate excellence among Academic Health Science Centers.